peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         double value);

-<b>Deprecated.</b> Use FromDouble instead.

 Generates a CBOR object from a 64-bit floating-point number.
+The input value can be a not-a-number (NaN) value (such as  `Double.NaN`  ); however, NaN values have multiple forms that are equivalent for many applications' purposes, and  `Double.NaN`  is only one of these equivalent forms.
+In fact,  `CBORObject.FromObject(Double.NaN)`  could produce a CBOR-encoded object that differs between DotNet and Java, because  `Double.NaN`  may have a different form in DotNet and Java (for example, the NaN value's sign may be negative in DotNet, but positive in Java).

 <b>Parameters:</b>

+ * <i>value</i>: The parameter  <i>value</i>
- * <i>value</i>: A 64-bit floating-point number.
+ is a 64-bit floating-point number.

 <b>Return Value:</b>